graudtv/llvm-mipt/mercy/mercy.md

   The result has _bool_ type.
 Depending on whether the type is signed or unsigned, signed or unsigned comparison is performed
 * Operands of '==', '!=' must be _Value_-s of the same integer type.
-The result has _bool_ type.
+The result has _bool_ type
 * Operands of '&', '^', '|' must be _Value_-s of the same unsigned integer
   type.
-The result has the same type as operands.
+The result has the same type as operands
 * Operands of '*', '+', '-', '<<' must be _Value_-s of the same integer type.
-  The result has the same type.
+  The result has the same type
 * Operands of '/', '%', '>>' must be _Value_-s of the same integer type.
 The
   result has the same type.
 Depending on whether the type is signed or unsigned, signed or unsigned operation is performed (signed division vs